 - 1 1/2-inch piece of ginger, peeled and minced

 - 1.5 Tbsp rice vinegar

 - 1.5 tsp brown sugar

 - 1 tsp chili garlic sauce

 Place the thinly-sliced beef in a medium bowl and drizzle with 1 Tbsp soy sauce and 1 tsp sesame oil.
 Set aside to marinade for 5-10 minutes.
 Combine all the sauce ingredients in a separate bowl and set aside.

 Bring a medium pot of water to a boil.

 Meanwhile, heat 1-2 Tbsp of canola oil in a large skillet over medium heat.
 Add the diced bok choy and mushrooms and saute for 4-5 minutes.
 Push the vegetables to the edges of the skillet and add the marinaded beef to the center of the skillet.
 Saute for 1-2 minutes, or until the beef is cooked through.
 Add the green onions and bean sprouts to the skillet.

 At this point, cook the rice noodles according to package directions (i.e. add to boiling water for 10 seconds).
-Drain the noodles and immediately rinse with cold water to prevent sticking.
-Add the noodles to the skillet with the beef and veggies.
+Drain the noodles and immediately add to the skillet with the beef and veggies.
 Pour the sauce over the noodles and use tongs to gently combine all ingredients.
 Cook for 2-3 minutes, or until the sauce is heated through.

 Garnish each serving with fresh Thai basil leaves and cilantro.
 Enjoy!